carmenm-r/carmenm-r/README.md

 - 👋 Hi, I’m @carmenm-r
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning python
 - 📫 Reach me!
 I'm carmenm#8605 on discord
 <!---
 carmenm-r/carmenm-r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.